What's up with cross-module optimizations?

 the stack-related definitions (that is, the whole first code listing)

-to its own module, say, Data.Stack
+to its own module, say, Data.Stack,

-it in our Main
+and import it in our Main module?

 1.27 seconds, or about 7 times slower — merely after some very basic refactoring!
 What’s going on?